Skip to Content

 First Trust Nasdaq Oil& Gas ETF may not appeal to sustainability-conscious investors.

 One potential issue for a sustainability-focused investor is that First Trust Nasdaq Oil & Gas ETF doesn’t have an ESG-focused mandate.
-Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-An ESG issue worthy of special attention is First Trust Nasdaq Oil & Gas ETF's carbon risk exposure.
-The fund’s asset-weighted Carbon Risk Score of 40.4 is classed as high.
-Investee companies of this portfolio are therefore positioned to fare poorly in the transition to a low-carbon economy.
-Investments with high carbon risk classification will likely be disadvantaged in the transition to net zero, while those with low or negligible carbon risk may fare better.
+Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
+One area to watch is the fund's high carbon risk exposure, as indicated by its Carbon Risk Score of 40.1, suggesting that the portfolio is positioned to fare poorly in the transition to a low-carbon economy.
+This score represents the asset-weighted carbon risk score of the portfolio holdings, averaged over the trailing 12 months.
+Companies with high risk classification will likely be disadvantaged in the transition to net zero, while those that are less exposed to climate risks and enable the transition by offering carbon solutions may fare better.
 Currently, the fund has 100.0% involvement in fossil fuels, which is high in both absolute and relative terms.
-The average peer in the same Equity Energy category has 86.4% exposure to fossil fuel-related businesses.
+The fossil fuel involvement of funds in the same Equity Energy category averages 87.0%.
 Companies are considered involved in fossil fuels if they derive at least 5% of their revenue from thermal coal, oil, and gas.

 The fund has no exposure to high or severe controversies.
 Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 Such controversies can also damage the reputation of both companies themselves and their shareholders.